 - Maturity.
 At this stage, the product has been standardized, is widely available on the market, and its distribution is well established.
 Competition increasingly takes place over cost, and a growing share of the production is moved to low-cost locations, particularly for labor-intensive parts.
 Associated freight flows are consequently modified to include a greater transnational dimension.

-Conventionally, as a product went through its life cycle the least profitable functions were relocated to lower-cost locations, notably in developing economies.
+Conventionally, as a product went through its life cycle, the least profitable functions were relocated to lower-cost locations, notably in developing economies.
 This dichotomy is being challenged since it is becoming more common, even for high technology products, that the manufacturing of a new product immediately takes place in a low labor cost location.
-Multinational corporations have global production networks allowing to efficiently allocate design, production, and distribution according to the global factors of production., outsourcing and subcontracting.
+Multinational corporations have global production networks allowing them to efficiently allocate design, production, and distribution according to the global factors of production., outsourcing, and subcontracting.